-Girls' Attire
+Girls' Grooming

-- Girls are to keep their hair neat at all times.
-Fringes should be above the eyebrows or pinned neatly to the sides with black clips/ hair band, showing the ears.
-Girls with long hair must have it plaited or tied up with black or navy blue hair clips or ribbons.
-Short bobs should not be sloped or coupled with fanciful fringes.
-Outlandish hairstyles (hair extensions, curls, undercutting, overlapping or dyed hair) are not allowed. - There should be no modification to the school skirt.
-The bottom of the skirt must be no more than 3 fingers spacing above knees. - Girls are allowed to wear one small pair of round ear studs.
-They must be in black, navy blue, gold or silver in colour.
-Only transparent ear sticks are allowed.
-The ear studs and sticks must be worn only at the bottom of the ear lobes.
+- Girls must keep their hair neat at all times.
+Fringes should be above the eyebrows or pinned neatly to the sides with clips/hair band, enduring the ears are visible. - Girls with long hair must tie it up with black or navy-blue hair accessories.
+Short bobs should not be sloped or styled with fanciful fringes. - Outlandish hairstyles such as hair extensions, curls, undercuts, overlapping layers or dyed hair are not allowed. - There should be no modification to the school skirt.
+The skirt length must not exceed 3 fingers' spacing above the knees. - Girls may wear only one pair of simple ear studs, no wider than 0.5cm, in black, navy blue, gold, or silver.
+Ear studs must be worn only at the bottom of the earlobes.
+One pair of transparent ear sticks may be worn in place of ear studs. - For safety reasons, ear loops are not allowed.